Loading NuWatt Energy...

 Since the credit is non-refundable, make sure your 2026 federal income tax liability is at least $1,000 to get the full benefit.
 If your tax liability is lower (for example, due to other credits or low income), you will only offset what you owe.
 Most homeowners with W-2 income well exceed the $1,000 threshold.
 Consult your tax advisor for personalized guidance.

-The Section 30C EV charger tax credit expires on June 30, 2026.
-This is NOT December 31 like most tax credits — it has a mid-year expiration set by the One Big Beautiful Bill Act (OBBBA) signed in July 2025.
-Your charger must be installed and placed in service on or before June 30, 2026.
+No. The residential Section 30C EV charger tax credit expired June 30, 2026 and is no longer available.
+It had a mid-year expiration set by the One Big Beautiful Bill Act (OBBBA) signed in July 2025 — not the usual December 31 cutoff.
+A home charger installed and placed in service after June 30, 2026 does not qualify for any federal credit.

 Yes.
-As of 2026, Section 30C is the only remaining federal residential energy tax credit.
 The residential solar ITC (Section 25D) expired December 31, 2025 and the energy efficiency credit (Section 25C) for heat pumps, insulation, and water heaters also expired December 31, 2025.
-After June 30, 2026, there are zero federal residential energy tax credits.
+The residential Section 30C home EV charger credit was the last one standing — and it too expired June 30, 2026.
+There are now zero federal residential energy tax credits.

-For homeowners, the credit is 30% of total installation cost (equipment + labor), capped at $1,000.
-For commercial properties, the credit is 30% of cost per charging unit, capped at $100,000 per station.
-The credit is non-refundable — it can only reduce your federal tax liability, not generate a refund.
+For homeowners, the credit was 30% of total installation cost (equipment + labor), capped at $1,000, and it expired June 30, 2026.
+The separate commercial 30C credit for businesses and fleets — 30% of cost per charging unit, capped at $100,000 per unit — remains active.
+The residential credit was non-refundable while it was available.

-If you are considering solar, bundling with EV charger installation saves on mobilization costs and lets you size your solar system to offset your EV charging load — typically adding 2-4 kW (5-9 extra panels).
-While the residential solar ITC (25D) is no longer available, your solar system still pays for itself through electricity savings, and the EV charger credit applies separately.
+Bundling EV charger installation with solar still saves on mobilization costs and lets you size your solar system to offset your EV charging load — typically adding 2-4 kW (5-9 extra panels).
+Neither the residential solar ITC (25D) nor the residential EV charger credit (30C) is available any longer, but your solar system still pays for itself through electricity savings, and state and utility rebates may apply to both.

 The $100,000 commercial credit cap is per individual charging unit, not per location.
 A business installing 5 Level 2 stations at $10,000 each could claim $3,000 per unit ($15,000 total).
 This makes the commercial credit extremely valuable for multi-unit installations at apartment complexes, parking garages, and workplaces.

-The Section 30C EV charger tax credit expires June 30, 2026 — and it is not coming back.
-Get a free quote for EV charger installation and lock in your credit before the deadline.
+The residential Section 30C EV charger tax credit expired June 30, 2026 and is not coming back.
+But state and utility EV charger rebates and off-peak charging rates still cut your costs.
+Get a free quote and we’ll help you find what you qualify for in your area.

 Free site assessment.
 Professional installation.
 We handle permits and inspections.